Account Security

 ordeny

-access to the specified API. - api (string or array of strings, required) - The API(s) which should be included in this permission.
+access to the specified API(s). - api (string or array of strings, required) - The API(s) which should be included in this permission.
 The asterisk

 *

-symbol can be used as a wildcard to match multiple APIs. - condition (string, optional) - An expression to be evaluated in order to determine if a requested API matches the permission.
+symbol can be used as a wildcard to match multiple APIs. - condition (string, optional) - An expression to be evaluated in order to determine if a requested API should match the permission statement.

 - effect (string, required) - Define whether this permission should